 Unfortunately, they’re also a popular avenue for scammers trying to steal your hard earned-cash.
 According to Scamwatch, already this year there have been 4,246 reports and over $2.3 million lost by Aussies to online shopping scams on classified platforms like these.

 35-year-old Tony, from Albury, got caught out after spotting what he thought was a genuine ad on Gumtree for a second-hand Canon digital camera.
 Looking at the pics of the camera, it was a great price at $310, and would’ve been the perfect gift for his father-in-law, an avid photographer.
-He confirmed by text message with the Melbourne-based trader that the item was still available and then transfered via a bank deposit the funds plus $20 postage.
+He confirmed by text message with the Melbourne-based trader that the item was still available and then transferred via a bank deposit the funds plus $20 postage.

 By the end of the week, Tony hadn’t received the item and followed up with the phone number listed on the ad, leaving numerous voicemails and sending text messages.
 After a further week of no responses and the ad disappearing on Gumtree, Tony came to the sad realisation he had been scammed.
 As he had paid by bank transfer as well, his bank was unable to help him recover his funds.